montehurd/mediawiki-quickstart/README.md

 Notice how the Elastica `docker-compose.yml` also specifies a couple values for the `mediawiki-web` container

 This is allowed, of course, but try to keep such changes to core Mediawiki containers to a minimum - your component's `docker-compose.yml` should be mostly concerned with your component

+### setup.#SERVICE_NAME#.sh (optional)

+If your component's `docker-compose.yml` defines a service which needs its own setup commands to be run, you can add a `setup.#SERVICE_NAME#.sh` script to your component's manifest folder.
+When your component is installed, the setup script will be run in your service's container after the installer brings it up

 ## Installing components